 Organize Your Vintage Furniture in Sortly:

+Let’s say you want to add a vintage dresser to Sortly.
 Open your As Found furniture file, and click Add Item.
 Take a few photos of the dresser.
 You can also upload photos from your photo library.
 Sortly even lets you put arrows on the photos to point out damage.

 If you have inspiration photos for upcycling or furniture paint finishes, add them to the Item listing too.